MC-Dashify/plugin/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Dashify plugin, please post a new issue on [GitHub Issues](https://github.com/MC-Dashify/plugin/issues/new).
+If you discover a security vulnerability within Dashify plugin, please post a new issue on [GitHub Security Advisory](https://github.com/MC-Dashify/plugin/security/advisories/new).